tonymm81/web_page/client/README.md

 Plan: Should i protect the apiAuht route and apiSign route to secondary token?

+## versio 170
+ I repair the refresh problem.
+The site was crashing if user refresh the browser.
+Now when this is done, we go back to main page.
+I will figure out, how to stay the correct page. now i sade location to localstore.
+ Same time i clean the console logs from code.

+ I remove the button navigation from mobile view.

+ BUGS: there will background image overflow on mobile version. also date-fns depencies is cousing error when i try to update the node moduls

 ## npm installs in this project:

 Mariadb 10.10